This page provides an overview of spatial and forest age issues which are related mainly to the extent and frequency of clearcutting.

 We are only just at the beginning of large scale species losses associated with fragmentation of habitat.
 The alarm bells about species loss were raised in the 1980s because of losses that had occurred until then and, more so, because a better theoretical understanding of species biodiversity predicted huge losses to come with continuing destruction and fragmentation of habitats.
 E.O.
 Wilson’s rule of thumb predicts that a tenfold reduction in habitat results in approximately 50% reduction in the number of species an area can support.
 Many or most species may hang on in a remnant habitat for a while, but are lost as they become locally extinct and cannot be replaced by immigration from other, still extant populations in other suitable habitats.

-So, in addition to conserving as much intact habitat as possible, we need to reconstruct a network of habitats and wildlife corridors across the whole province in order to maintain the natural immigration and gene flow between populations in different regions.
+So, in addition to conserving as much intact habitat as possible, we need to reconstruct a network of habitats and “wildlife corridors” across the whole province in order to maintain some movement and gene flow between populations in different regions.
+This is true not only for large species like the mainland moose, but for all animal and plant species.

 HOW MUCH LAND DO WE NEED TO MANAGE FOR BIODIVERSITY CONSERVATION?